petehamilton/classifeye/README.md

 - Mobile
   - iPhone/Android HTML App
 - Tablet
-  - iPad Web App which can be found [here](http://www.bit.ly/classifeye)
+  - iPad Web App which can be found [here](http://www.bit.ly/classifeye) (Looks good on iPads and pretty bad on everything else.
+There's only so much you can do in 2 days...)

 What's next?
 ============